 Ohmygod, however, was ecstatic.
-Like a kid on Christmas morning, he leapt at the bike, grabbed it, and practically ran with it outside.
+Like a kid on Christmas morning, he leaped at the bike, grabbed it, and practically ran with it outside.
 There, he slightly increased his gallop and hopped on the bike without stopping, reminiscent of the Lone Ranger mounting Silver while the latter was in full gallop.

 I thought I should yell after him, but I knew it would be pointless.
 Besides, he would find out soon enough that the bike had no pedals–I had yet to mount his pedals that had been reclaimed from the bike/TGV carnage.

 Indeed, after attempting in vain several times to locate the non-existent pedals, the bike gradually lost its initial speed.
 Instead of braking or even putting his feet down to control the bike, Ohmygod did nothing.
 There was not even any apparent panic as he and the bike, without any way to provide any forward momentum, slowly tipped to the left and tumbled to the cobblestones.

 Ohmygod jumped right back up, as if the ignominious fall were intentional, picked up his bike, and strolled back to the office.